kenway214/vendor_xiaomi_dolby/README.md

 ```$(call inherit-product-if-exists, vendor/dolby/config.mk)```

-And, You must change VINTF manifests inclusion method from device.mk by changing
+And, You must change VINTF manifests inclusion method from BoardConfig.mk by changing

 ```:=``` to ```+=```